Tradeoffs and Comparison Complexity: Appendix: Structural Specifications

 \section{Appendix: Structural Specifications}

-We estimate several standard models of value in multi-attribute objects, intertemporal payoffs, and lotteries, assuming logit choice probabilities:

-where $\text{sgm}_{\eta}(t)=1/(1+\exp(-\eta t))$ is the sigmoid function for $\eta\geq0$.
+We estimate several standard models of value in multi-attribute objects, intertemporal payoffs, and lotteries, assuming logit choice probabilities $\rho(x, y) = \text{sgm}_{\eta}(V(x)-V(y))$, where $\text{sgm}_{\eta}(t)=1/(1+\exp(-\eta t))$ is the sigmoid function for $\eta\geq0$.
 For each of these models, we jointly estimate a parameterized $V$ function and the logit noise parameter $\eta$.
 We also estimate our parameterized model of complexity from Section \ref{SEC:theory_params},

 for $\kappa\in [0,0.5], \gamma,\psi>0$.
 Unless stated otherwise, we will use the 2-parameter functional form of $G$ in which we fix $\psi=1$.
 In each domain, we jointly estimate the parameterized value-dissimilarity ratio and the $G$-function parameters $\kappa$ and $\gamma$ (and $\psi$, if applicable).
 Below we give the equations for each model estimated in the paper.